rakeshcheekatimala/rakeshcheekatimala/README.md

 🌱 I’m currently learning & contributing on Spring projects to improve my Backend Skills.

-💬 Ask me about React,CSS,Javascript,Frontend topics would be interested to help you or contribute.
+💬 Ask me about React,CSS,Javascript,Frontend topics would be interested to help you or discuss.

 ⚡ Fun fact: I love music,travelling & cooking.
 Huge fan of Dark (Netflix series).